enochchau/chat-app/README.md

     * `error`: error message from the server
     * `history`: history of the chat room

+### Current Issues:

+* create a datastructure to store ActiveGroupChats

 ## API

 * Check if a group already exists before creating the group